phasorpy/phasorpy/docs/phasor_approach.rst

   .. _flim_studio:

   `FLIM Studio <https://www.flimlabs.com/software/>`__
-  is a commercial software by FLIM LABS, a vendor of portable devices for fluorescence lifetime imaging and spectroscopy.
+  is commercial software by FLIM LABS, a vendor of portable devices for fluorescence lifetime imaging and spectroscopy.
 The software provides real-time FLIM phasor-plot analysis, AI-driven phasor-plot analysis techniques, and an application programming interface.
 Python modules